GenRockeR/elan-agent/README.rst

 Active Authorizations
 ---------------------

-This is not really a configuration but can be used to tell ELAN agent what are the current active guest access authorization.
+This is used to tell ELAN agent what are the current active guest access authorization.
 This can for example be used by your implementation of `guest-request` service.
+When an authorization is no longer valid, republish list of active authorizations without it.

 :topic:
   `conf/guest-access/active-authorizations`